 - You can’t set up multiple staff accounts to manage your online store — you are stuck with just one Jimdo account.

 - You can’t create a ‘buy now’ button for use on external websites or social media profiles.

-- You cannot import or export product data.
+- You can’t import or export product data.

 - Selling digital products involves a long-winded manual process of setting up passworded pages.

-All in all it has to be said that Jimdo should not be viewed as a professional e-commerce solution.
+All in all it has to be said that as things stand, Jimdo should not be viewed as a professional ecommerce solution.

-It’s fine for users who want to run a small content-based site and sell some products occasionally on the side, but if you’re serious about e-commerce and want to use a hosted solution, you will be better served by a dedicated e-commerce platform, like Bigcommerce or Shopify.
+It’s fine for users who want to run a small content-based site and sell some products occasionally on the side, but if you’re serious about ecommerce and want to use a hosted solution, you will be much better served by a dedicated online store builder, like Shopify.

-Unlike other site and store building platforms, there’s no ‘app store’ available containing integrations with third-party tools and add-ons to beef up the functionality of your site.
+Unlike other site and store building platforms, there’s no official Jimdo ‘app store’ available containing integrations with third-party tools and add-ons to beef up the functionality of your site.

-That’s not to say that you can’t integrate your Jimdo site with other tools; many third party apps provide code snippets (or widgets) which can be added to a Jimdo site (via its ‘widget’ or ‘HTML’ elements) to provide additional functionality.
+That’s not to say that you can’t integrate your Jimdo website with other tools — many third party apps provide code snippets (or widgets) which can be added to a Jimdo site (via its ‘widget’ or ‘HTML’ elements) to provide additional functionality.

-This is fine for adding things like forms, calendars or maps to a Jimdo site (capturing basic data or displaying it, essentially); but if you’re looking for deep integration between a Jimdo site and an accounting, CRM or dropshipping app, you’re likely to be disappointed.
+All this is fine for adding things like forms, calendars or maps to a Jimdo site (capturing basic data or displaying it, essentially) — but if you’re looking for a very deep integration between a Jimdo website and an accounting, CRM or dropshipping app, you might be slightly disappointed.

-Jimdo allows you to add forms to your site easily - these allow visitors to message you or subscribe to newsletters.
+Jimdo lets you add forms to your site easily; these allow visitors to message you or subscribe to newsletters.

 You can add several different types of field to your form, with one notable exception: a file upload field.
 If you want to allow users to send you files through your forms, you’re going to have to turn to a third party solution such as Wufoo or Jotform.

-Form submissions are automatically emailed to an address you specify; they are also saved in the back end.
+Form submissions are automatically emailed to an address you specify; they are also saved in the back end of Jimdo.
 Unfortunately, there’s no automatic way to send the data you capture via a Jimdo form to an email marketing app like Getresponse, Aweber or Mailchimp.

 If you want to do that, you’ll need to grab form code from your chosen email marketing provider and embed it on your site using one of Jimdo’s widget/html elements (which is better than the alternative of manually copying and pasting email addresses into your chosen email marketing tool).

-Jimdo provides a basic reporting dashboard which allows you to get top-line stats on your website.
+Jimdo provides a basic reporting dashboard which allows you to get top-level site statistics.

-For more in-depth analysis, you can also use Google Analytics with Jimdo, by adding Google’s code to the header of your site.
+For more in-depth analysis, you can also connect your Google Analytics account to Jimdo, by adding Google’s code to the header of your site.